madec-project/ezvis/README.md

 ### nosave

-The `nosave` property of a variable prevent its value to be saved in the document.
+The `nosave` property of a variable prevents its value to be saved in the document.
 This is useful for external resources, like `http:` or `local:` protocols.